A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Interface model

-This term is non-zero only at interface cells, where \(\delta_\Gamma = A_\Gamma/V_0\), with \(V_0\) being the cell volume and \(A_\Gamma\) the area of the interface plane crossing the cell (i.e., from the PLIC).

 Notice the use in Eq.~(\ref{eqn:characVoF2}) of the reference phase density, \(\rho_l\), and a liquid phase velocity, \(\vec{u}_l\).
-Because of the different fluid compressibilities and the velocity jump across the interface in the presence of phase change (see Section~\ref{subsec:matching}), one needs to advect the liquid phase using a velocity field only representative of the liquid.
-Extrapolation techniques dealing with this issue are explained later in Section~\ref{subsec:extrapolation}.
+Because of the different fluid compressibilities and the velocity jump across the interface in the presence of phase change (see Subsection~\ref{subsec:matching}), the liquid phase has to be advected using a velocity field only representative of the liquid.
+Extrapolation techniques dealing with this issue are explained in Subsection~\ref{subsec:extrapolation}.
 For the compressible liquid, \(\rho_l\) is the interface liquid density.

 Integrating Eq.~(\ref{eqn:characVoF2}) over the volume of the cell and in time with a first-order forward Euler scheme, an equation to update the volume fraction of a given cell is obtained as